 - Used in a calculation for fuller pricing rates, provisional billing rates, and other pieces that businesses need to move forward.

 An incurred cost submission (ICS) is due 6 months after the end of a company’s fiscal year.
-Since most government sees the end of their fiscal year around December 31st, their deadline would be June 30th.
+Since most governments see the end of their fiscal year around December 31st, their deadline would be June 30th.

 You can if you have the proper knowledge and proper supporting documentation.
 This challenge is not something that can be completed in a day; it is something that should be manually put together on the back end over time.